Hiteshsukhwani29/Android-Study-Jams/README.md

 These habits help in living a happy and contentful life.
 This will also help them transform their lives into a more managed format and keep them mentally occupied.

 Libraries used:
-1. Fragments
+1. Bottom Navigation View
-2. Room
+2. Room database
-3. Recycler view
+4. Recycler view
-4. Firebase sdk
+5. Firebase sdk
-5. Firestore
-6. Picasso
+6. Firestore
-7. ViewModel
+7. Picasso
-8. Bottom Navigation
+8. ViewModel

 Layouts used:
 1. Relative Layout